Cisco-UKI-DevX/Guestshell-Lab-Guide/README.md

 ## Further examples

-The following guide has some example Python scripts for On-box network programmability.
+The following repo has some example Python scripts for On-box network programmability.
+After these initial exercises you may want to explore these more to get a better understanding of some of the capabiltiies available to you from Guestshell

 https://github.com/CiscoDevNet/python_code_samples_network